Careers360 Logo

 i) FALSE

-Because there is the infinite number of lines that can be passed through a single point.
+Because, the single point allows an infinite number of parallel lines to be drawn through it.
 As shown in the diagram below

-Because only one line can pass through two distinct points.
+Because, one line exists between two distinct points because of fundamental mathematical principles.
 As shown in the diagram below

-Because a terminated line can be produced indefinitely on both sides.
+Because, the production of a terminated line remains possible without limits from both sides.
 As shown in the diagram below

 v) TRUE